 -

-Blending method: For the blending method, determine which roles someone performs, gather data for all relevant roles and compile a composite to reveal the average salary.
+Blending method: For the blending method, determine which roles employees perform, gather data for all relevant roles, and compile a composite to reveal the average salary.
 This approach may make it difficult to establish pay ranges.

 -